Advertisement

 1. First, sauté the diced chile with butter, then add the corn.

 2. Add your water, salt, and epazote.
 Stir and leave it until it starts to boil.
-Taste, adjust the flavor, and get ready to serve it.
+Taste, adjust the flavor and get ready to serve.

 3. Serve the corn and a little broth in small cups.
-Finish with lime juice, one or a couple of tablespoons of mayonnaise (I use vegan mayo), and chili powder.
+Finish with lime juice, one or a couple of tablespoons of mayonnaise and chili powder.
 Eat with a spoon.

-preparing the mexican esquites with chili powder, limes and salt
+Preparing Mexican esquites with chili powder, limes and salt.

-When and how to serve.
-Esquites are perfect for that afternoon craving; they are ideal as a snack or start a meal.
-In Mexico, we also serve them at parties, and it is a typical snack at all carnivals.
+Esquites are perfect for that afternoon craving and are ideal as a snack or to start a meal.
+In Mexico we also serve them at parties, and they’re a typical snack at every fair.
+They’re best served hot or at least warm, never cold, since esquites are not a Mexican corn salad.
+This recipe is vegan, though the traditional esquite is vegetarian, usually finished with cotija or queso fresco.

-Can you store esquites?
-Yes, store them in an airtight container in the fridge.
-It will last for about three to five days.
-You could also freeze them in a freezer-safe bag.
+Store them in an airtight container in the fridge, where they’ll last about three to five days.
+You can also freeze them in a freezer-safe bag.
+Reheat gently before serving so they’re warm, not cold.

 hominey esquites